rapidsai/cuml/cpp/include/cuml/experimental/fil/README.md

 in performance and depends on both the model and hardware used to run it.
 On CPU, this parameter can take on any value, but powers of 2 between 1 and 512 are recommended.
 A default value of 64 is generally a safe choice, unless the batch size is less than 64, in which case a smaller value is recommended.
+In general, larger batch sizes benefit from higher chunk size values.
 This argument is a `std::optional`, and if `std::nullopt` is passed, a chunk size will be selected based on heuristics.